Manchester Ship Canal: History

 The canal was completed just as the Long Depression was coming to an end, but in its early years it was not the commercial success its sponsors had hoped for.
-At first gross revenue was less than a quarter of expected net revenue, and throughout at least the first nineteen years of the canal it was unable to make a profit or meet the interest payments to the Corporation of Manchester.
+At first, gross revenue was less than a quarter of expected net revenue; and throughout at least its first nineteen years the canal was unable to make a profit or meet the interest payments to the Corporation of Manchester.
 Many ship owners were reluctant to dispatch ocean-going vessels along a "locked cul-de-sac" at a maximum speed of 6 knot.
-The Ship Canal Company, which developed the canal, found it difficult to attract a diversified export trade, which meant that ships frequently had to return down the canal loaded with ballast rather than freight.
-However traffic gradually developed and the Canal became successful, paying dividends from 1921 onwards.
-As the import trade in oil began to grow during the 20th century the balance of canal traffic gradually switched towards the west, from Salford to Stanlow.
+The Ship Canal Company, which developed the canal, found it difficult to attract a diversified export trade; this meant that ships frequently had to return down the canal loaded with ballast rather than freight.
+However, traffic gradually developed and the Canal became successful, paying dividends from 1921 onwards.
+As the import trade in oil began to grow during the 20th century, the balance of canal traffic gradually switched towards the west, from Salford to Stanlow.
 Unlike most other British canals, the Manchester Ship Canal was never nationalised.

 Early history

-The idea that the rivers Mersey and Irwell should be made navigable from the Mersey Estuary in the west to Manchester in the east was first proposed in 1660 and revived in 1712 by the English civil engineer Thomas Steers.
-The necessary legislation was proposed in 1720, and the act of Parliament for the navigation, the Rivers Mercy and Irwell Navigation Act 1720 (7 Geo.
+The idea that the rivers Mersey and Irwell should be made navigable from the Mersey estuary in the west to Manchester in the east was first proposed in 1660 and revived in 1712 by the English civil engineer Thomas Steers.
+The necessary legislation was proposed in 1720, and the Act of Parliament for the navigation, the Rivers Mercy and Irwell Navigation Act 1720 (7 Geo.
 1. St. 1. c.
 15), passed into law in 1721.
 Construction began in 1724, undertaken by the Mersey and Irwell Navigation Company.
 By 1734 boats "of moderate size" were able to make the journey from quays near Water Street in Manchester to the Irish Sea, but the navigation was only suitable for small ships; during periods of low rainfall or when strong easterly winds held back the tide in the estuary, there was not always sufficient depth of water for a fully laden boat.
 The completion in 1776 of the Runcorn extension of the Bridgewater Canal, followed in 1830 by the opening of the Liverpool and Manchester Railway, intensified competition for the carriage of goods.

-In 1825 an application had been made to Parliament for an act to allow the construction of a ship canal between the mouth of the River Dee and Manchester at a cost of £1 million, but "the necessary forms not having been observed", it did not become law.
+In 1825 an application had been made to Parliament for an Act to allow the construction of a ship canal between the mouth of the River Dee and Manchester at a cost of £1 million; however, "the necessary forms not having been observed", it did not become law.
 In 1844 ownership of the Mersey and Irwell Navigation was transferred to the Bridgewater Trustees, and in 1872 it was sold to the Bridgewater Navigation Company for £1.112 million.
 The navigation had by then fallen into disrepair, its owners preferring instead to maintain the more profitable canal; in 1882 the navigation was described as being "hopelessly choked with silt and filth", and was closed to all but the smaller boats for 264 out of 311 working days.